-A trip to the beach is a no-brainer but with such a vast coastline and some of the most beautiful (and uncrowded!) beaches on the east coast, you have a lot to choose from.
+A trip to the beach is a no-brainer but with such a vast coastline and some of the most beautiful (and uncrowded!) beaches on the east coast – there's plenty to choose from.
 We love Maitland Bay, Forresters, Avoca, Spoon Bay, Bateau Bay, and Soldiers but check out our guide here for even more!

 15. Cycle around Tuggerah Lakes

 Tuggerah Cycleway is a 12km leisurely and flat bike path that hugs the lake's foreshore from The Entrance to Chittaway Bay.
 With plenty of parks and picnic spots along the way, take the whole family!
-Popular with walkers too.
+It's popular with walkers too.

-When it comes to eating out, you're spoilt for choice on the Central Coast and at the epi centre is Ettalong Beach.
-From Mexican to modern Australian Ettalong Beach has historically been a quiet little seaside village.
-This sleepy town has however, become increasingly popular not only for its spectacular views of Broken Bay and Lion Island, and sandy beaches but for its quality cafés, bars and restaurants.
-Here’s our guide to the best restaurants and cafes at Ettalong Beach!
+When it comes to eating out, you're spoilt for choice on the Central Coast and at the epicentre is Ettalong Beach.
+This sleepy town has become increasingly popular not only for its spectacular views of Broken Bay and Lion Island and sandy beaches but for its quality cafes, bars, and restaurants.
+Here’s our guide to the best restaurants and cafes at Ettalong Beach.

 17. Cocktail Hour

-A quality cocktail is not only found in the city, but in fact, the Central Coast has some award-winning mixologists in its midst.
+A quality cocktail is not only found in the city – the Central Coast has some award-winning mixologists in its midst.
 Check out our guide to what’s shaking and stirring here.

 18. Set sail

-As if the coastline wasn’t enough, the Central Coast is lucky to cradle some of the most scenic sailing waters - Broken Bay, The Brisbane Water, The Hawkesbury River, and The Pittwater.
+As if the coastline wasn’t enough, the Central Coast is lucky to possess some of the most scenic sailing waters – Broken Bay, Brisbane Water, the Hawkesbury River, and Pittwater.
 Contact Hardys Bay Sail Charter or Hawkesbury House Boats to sail away.